josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/📜_she_will_be_cashing_in_her_get.md

 In halakhic terms, this resembles a condition in which intimacy has occurred, obligations have attached, and those obligations have been violated through neglect, abuse, or refusal of repair.

-The *get*—the enforced severance from a harmful marriage—offers a precise parallel for survivor-led enforcement: not as escalation, but as **the final corrective mechanism available once responsibility has failed**.
+The *get* — the enforced severance from a harmful marriage — offers a precise parallel for survivor-led enforcement: not as escalation, but as **the final corrective mechanism available once responsibility has failed**.

 ---